 A programmable ROM is also referred to as a FPROM (field programmable read-only memory) or OTP (one-time programmable) chip.

-When the PROM is created it ships with all bits reading as "1" and during the programming any bit that needs to be changed to a 0 is etched or burned into the chip using a device known as a gang programmer.
+When the PROM is created, all bits read as "1."
+During the programming, any bit needing to be changed to a "0" is etched or burned into the chip using a gang programmer.
 Below is an example of a gang programmer from Advin that programs multiple ROM chips at one time.

-If a PROM has been programmed and has an error or needs updated the chip is discarded and a new PROM is created and replaces the old chip.
-A variation of the PROM is an EPROM, which is a PROM that can be erased and reporgrammed without being replaced.
+If a PROM is programmed with an error or needs updated, the chip is discarded and a new PROM is created, replacing the old chip.
+A variation of the PROM is an EPROM, which is a PROM that can be erased and reprogrammed without being replaced.